marcos-acosta/worlds-worst-detective/src/data/md/biggest-number.md

 So... what are the practical implications of this?
 Sure, very big numbers are often useful, like the speed of light or the number of bits in a massive data warehouse.
 But once we start dealing with numbers like Graham's number, whose size absolutely dwarfs the scale of the universe, what's the point?

 Some philosophers have taken this viewpoint to the extreme: to [ultrafinitists](https://en.wikipedia.org/wiki/Ultrafinitism), if something (e.g. a number) can't be _actually_ constructed, then we're not justified in saying it exists.
 Since it doesn't seem possible to ever have Graham's number of _anything_, an ultrafinitist would argue that the number itself hasn't actually been "found" or "discovered".
 It's just as nonexistent as unicorns.
-Their argument stems from the somewhat circular definition of numbers in classical mathematics: at the lowest level, a number is the repeated application of the "successor" function `S`, so e.g. `3 = S(S(S(0)))`.
-But for numbers like Graham's number, you'd just say "There's Graham's number of `S`s".
+Ultrafinitism takes issue with the circular definition of numbers in classical mathematics: at the lowest level, a number is the repeated application of adding one, so e.g. `3 = 1+1+1`.
+But for numbers like Graham's number, you'd just say "Trust me, there's Graham's number of `+1`s".
 Ultrafinitists aren't a big fan of that circularity.

 Pedantic?
 Maybe.
 But it illustrates the point that the physical, actual, as-it-relates-to-humans usefulness of numbers like Graham's number (or any of the unimaginably larger numbers googologists have cooked up) seems like basically zero.